At which campus can I study this program?

 College Notes:

-- All AE and Arch courses are offered at University Park and are offered once a year in the semester shown in the above academic plan.
+- Fourth and Fifth-year AE courses are once a year in the semester shown in the above academic plan.

 - Students who complete the ROTC Program may substitute 3 ROTC credits for the GHW requirement and 3 ROTC credits for a Department Elective.

-- ARCH 100 and ARTH 202N are required GA courses.
+- (ARCH 100 or LARCH 60) and ARTH 202N are required GA courses.
 Substitution by an advanced course is possible.
 See an adviser.

 - ME 300 may be substituted for ME 201.

-Structural Option (ENGR): Architectural Engineering, B.A.E. at University Park Campus
+Structural Option (3rd Year ETM): Architectural Engineering, B.A.E. at University Park Campus

 Alternative Path: Direct Entry from ENGR to AE